 Opportunities and limitations of localisation in humanitarian project management

 Strengthening local humanitarian actors (localisation) is one of the key challenges in international humanitarian action.
 Many aid organisations have committed themselves to this goal, but see little scope for more empowerment, involvement and participation of local partners within the rigid humanitarian project management system in which they are working.
-Against this background, the Centre for Humanitarian Action (CHA) invites you to a confidential workshop to identify and discuss the current possibilities and limitations of localised project management.
+Against this background, the Centre for Humanitarian Action (CHA) invited to a confidential workshop to identify and discuss the current possibilities and limitations of localised project management.

 One-day facilitated workshop according to Chatham House Rules.

 Participation was free of charge and by invitation only.

 If you are interested, please contact us by e-mail: firstname.lastname@example.org.